-SPC satisfies this clause when the installer installs a PACE reader (e.g. SPCK421) outside the premises.
+SPC satisfies this clause when the installer installs a PACE reader (for example, SPCK421) outside the premises.

 b) Operation of a digital key after entering the supervised premises from a location as near as practicable to the initial entry door.